 Young workers in retail and fast food are more likely to be sexually harassed than those in other industries, according to a survey.

-Female retail workers under 30 years-old report the most harassment.
+Female retail workers under 30 years-old report the most sexual harassment.

 They make up 46 percent of all victims, with most experiencing bad behaviour, on average, seven times in the past year.

 The Shop, Distributive and Allied Employees Association (SDA) union commissioned the research.

 It found 46 percent of women and 29 percent of men working in retail experience sexual harassment.